 Gerald Lawrence, Jr., Esq.

-Mr. Lawrence is also the General Counsel of the Pennsylvania Democratic Party, and has a long history of political and community involvement.
-He has been thrice named as a Delegate to the Democratic National Convention, including by President Obama in 2012, and is Caucus Chairman of the Pennsylvania Democratic State Committee.
+He has a long history of political and community involvement.
+He has served two terms on the Democratic National Committee, has five times served as a Delegate to the Democratic National Convention, including in 2020, and is both legal counsel to and Caucus Chairman of the Pennsylvania Democratic State Committee.

 Joseph R. Powers recently retired from Pennsylvania state government after 37 years of service.
 Mr. Powers most recently served for six years as the Executive Deputy Secretary in the Department of Environmental Protection.
 In that role, he oversaw each of the other deputies and had direct oversight of the legislative and communications offices.
 From 1987 to 1993, Mr. Powers served as Chief of Staff to the Lieutenant Governor of Pennsylvania.
 In that role, he directed the Lt.
 Governor's staff and helped to oversee the Pennsylvania Energy Office and the Pennsylvania Emergency Management Agency.